ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 Per user and year, the costs are now **7.20 EUR in manual effort compared to 2.00 EUR for a centrally managed solution with Set-OutlookSignatures** - and this calculation does not even take into account the manual effort for out-of-office replies and shared mailboxes, nor the costs of non-compliance with regulations and the added value of an additional marketing channel.

-## 5. Commercial support
+## 5. Fee-based support
-If you use the free and open-source version of Set-OutlookSignatures or the Benefactor Circle add-on as trial or annual license, ExplicIT offers first-class commercial support.
+If you use the free and open-source version of Set-OutlookSignatures or the Benefactor Circle add-on as trial or annual license, ExplicIT offers first-class fee-based support.

 We offer customized workshops, implementation support, trainings, template creation assistance and other services related to the central management of email signatures and out-of-office replies.